Editorial Process

-The editorial process of our journal is designed to ensure the quality and thoroughness of each manuscript received.
-The following are the key phases of the process, from the reception of submissions to their publication and dissemination.
-At each stage, the manuscript undergoes a series of evaluations and reviews to ensure that it meets the highest academic standards.
+The editorial process of our journal is designed to ensure the quality and rigor of each manuscript received.
+Below, we present the key phases of the process, from the reception of submissions to their publication and dissemination.
+At each stage, the manuscript undergoes a series of evaluations and reviews to guarantee compliance with the highest academic standards.

 Throughout this process, it is essential for us to maintain open and transparent communication with authors.
-At any stage in which a manuscript is rejected, authorship will be notified through the OJS platform.
-Clear details and explanations of the reasons for rejection will be provided in the notification, in order to provide constructive feedback and improve the experience of our contributors.
+At any stage in which a manuscript is rejected, the author will be notified through the OJS platform.
+This notification will provide clear details and explanations regarding the reasons for rejection, in order to offer constructive feedback and improve the experience of our contributors.

-The author(s) send their manuscript through the journal's online platform, and the system automatically confirms its reception.
+The author(s) submit their manuscript through the journal’s online platform, and the system automatically confirms its receipt.

 2. Preliminary review:

-The editorial team verifies that the manuscript complies with the journal's guidelines.
-If it is adequate, it advances; if not, it is rejected.
+The editorial team verifies that the manuscript complies with the journal’s guidelines.
+If appropriate, it advances; if not, it is rejected.

 3. Editorial evaluation:

-The editorial committee evaluates the manuscript according to the standards of quality and relevance to the journal.
+The editorial committee evaluates the manuscript according to quality standards and relevance for the journal.
 If it meets the criteria, it advances to the next step; if not, it is rejected.

 4. Peer review:

-The manuscript is sent to specialists under the “double-blind” system to evaluate its scientific and academic quality, guaranteeing the mutual anonymity of authors and reviewers.
-The reviewers evaluate the scientific and academic quality of the text, suggesting possible modifications and improvements.
+The manuscript is sent to specialists under the “double-blind” system to assess its scientific and academic quality, ensuring mutual anonymity between authors and reviewers.
+Reviewers evaluate the scientific and academic quality of the text, suggesting possible modifications and improvements.

-The reviewers review the changes made by the author after the peer review.
+Reviewers check the changes made by the author after peer review.
 If the adjustments are satisfactory, the manuscript is accepted; if not, it is rejected.

-Spelling, grammatical and stylistic proofreading is performed to ensure that the text is clear, coherent and well written.
+Orthotypographic, grammatical, and stylistic corrections are made to ensure the text is clear, coherent, and well written.

-The manuscript is converted to XML format for indexing in academic databases and specialized search engines.
+The manuscript is converted into XML format for indexing in academic databases and specialized search engines.

-These tasks are performed in parallel to optimize the editorial workflow.
-On the one hand, the manuscript is adapted to the format established by the journal, organizing titles, tables, images and other elements to ensure a professional and clear presentation.
-Simultaneously, the necessary metadata is assigned, providing structured information that facilitates the identification, retrieval and cataloging of the document in digital platforms.
+These tasks are carried out in parallel to optimize the editorial workflow.
+On one hand, the manuscript is adapted to the journal’s established format, organizing titles, tables, images, and other elements to guarantee a professional and clear presentation.
+Simultaneously, the necessary metadata are assigned, providing structured information that facilitates identification, retrieval, and cataloging of the document in digital platforms.

-Each approved manuscript receives a DOI (Digital Object Identifier), a unique code that guarantees its identification and persistence in digital platforms, and is subsequently published in a biannual volume of the journal, available in digital format during the months of March and September, accessible to both the academic community and the general public
+Each approved manuscript receives a DOI (Digital Object Identifier), a unique code that guarantees its identification and persistence in digital platforms, and is subsequently published in a semiannual volume of the journal, available in digital format during the months of March and September, accessible to both the academic community and the general public.

 11. Dissemination: